EmmaBergner/classic/README.md

 ## How to play
-Like the classic hangman game, the player guesses on a letters that could be apart of the chosen word, is told how long the word is and has a certain tries of guesses.
+Like the classic hangman game, the player guesses on a letter that could be apart of the chosen word, is told how long the word is and has a certain tries of guesses.
 In this version I have a specific theme on the words, witch is different meals.

  - The user starts by enter first guess of letter.